logo

 Performance Monitoring

 Network performance monitoring is the process of reviewing the quality and efficiency of a network’s operations.
-Performance-focused network monitoring tools provide network admins with a holistic view of the network that allows them to identify emerging performance issues so they can take steps to nip them in bud.
+Performance-focused network monitoring tools provide network admins with a holistic view of the network, allowing them to identify emerging performance issues and take steps to nip them in the bud.

 • Checking the speed and reliability of data transfers